 i.Mune® TBNK [CE]

-Now also available as CE-IVD test for dried blood spot (DBS) samples!
+Now available as CE-IVD test for dried blood spot (DBS) samples!

 i.Mune TBNK [CE] is a quantitative in vitro test to determine the percentages and absolute counts of human lymphocyte subsets in liquid venous whole blood and to determine the percentages of human lymphocyte subsets in capillary whole blood specimens dried on filter paper (Dried Blood Spot; DBS).